Bipolar Disorder Counseling in Knoxville, TN

 The two (bi) poles of bipolar are called mania and depression.
 In fact, many people refer to Bipolar Disorder as manic depression.
 This mental illness cycles people between mania and depression in an oft-confusing and erratic way.
 It is a serious diagnosis, and anyone who is affected by Bipolar Disorder deserves patience, care, and empathy for what they are fighting.
 Often, an important part of that care is coming to a detailed understanding of what Bipolar is and how it works.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has outlined both cycles of Bipolar Disorder in detail.

-When individuals cycle through the depression phase, they will experience feelings of sadness, emptiness, and/or weepiness that continues for the majority of the day, for a period of two weeks.
+When individuals cycle through the depression phase, they will experience feelings of sadness, emptiness, and/or weepiness that continue for the majority of the day, for a period of two weeks.
 Their interest in regular activities and daily life will wane, and they will also experience at least three of these symptoms:

 - Powerful feelings of guilt, shame, and/or worthlessness.